Free Resume templates: 279 professional samples in Word

 How to use this page

 To make it easier to find the best template, we divided all resumes in 8 categories, one page per category.
-If you feel a bit overwhelmed sifting through 277 different templates, just see this page.
-They are “Crème de la crème” of all the resume templates by hloom.com because they have been downloaded most often.
+If you feel a bit overwhelmed sifting through 279 different templates, just see this page.
+This is where you will find “Crème de la crème” of all the resume templates by hloom.com because they have been downloaded most often.

 - Simple and Clean